ocmod-space/ocmod-jpeg-quality/README.md

 ## Description
 Image Quality 100% extension is for CMS Opencart 3.
 It turns off image quality auto changing by OC.
-Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.
+The extension has been tested with OC 3.0.2.0 only, but should work with other OC 3.x versions..

 ## Features
 * Turns off image quality auto changing by OC.